“This is more than images and stories of a few women at varying stages of their breast cancer journeys.

 Rethink Breast Cancer is committed to doing better for Black, Indigenous and People of Colour in the breast cancer community.
 Uncovered: A Breast Recognition Project was one of our first steps, and we know there is more listening, learning and rethinking to do.
 More voices to help amplify, gaps to help fill and inclusive support provided.
 We are honoured Michelle has continued to trust us in bringing this project to life, and grateful to all of those who have contributed their stories and experiences in this amplification and celebration of BI&POC voices.
 Thank you.

 Have any questions about Uncovered: A Breast Recognition Project?
 Want a copy of your own?
 Know a place in your community that you’d like to see copies of this resource kept?
+Want to share your own story of Uncovering?
 Contact us.